vankessel/vankessel.github.io/_drafts/intro-to-neural-networks.md

 ### Anatomy of a Neuron

 The most essential part of any network is the neuron.
 A neuron consists of an activation function

+{% include image.html url="/assets/images/neuron.svg" desc="A diagram of a standard neuron." %}